XXXLutz/crossplane-local-example/README.md

 If all the resources are healthy and synced, open your Github account page.
 Under **Repositories** a new one should pop up.
 After opening the repo, under **branches** and **settings** the resources represented in Kubernetes should appear.

+## Tear down

+Execute teardownCluster.sh to tear down the cluster and effectively remove everything installed with the example.

+`./teardownCluster.sh`

 ## Troubleshooting